At the end of 2024, total hedge fund assets under management was US $4.5 trillion, still down from an industry all-time high of $5.136 trillion.

 Competent and ethical individuals, whether in-house or third-party, will do what’s best for their firm and not succumb to the misdeeds of a Bernie Madoff, Bayou Group, or Wood River.

-Fund managers need to free up their capacity to focus on research, increasing their investing acumen and foresight.
-Take advantage of technology to aid in these efforts.
+Additionally, fund managers need to free up their capacity to focus on research, increasing their investing acumen and foresight.
+Take advantage of tools like AI to aid in these efforts, but of course check the AI output..

 Furthermore, put yourself in the investors' shoes.
 Are your fees justified?
 To what extent is your success as a manager determined by the performance of the assets, as opposed to attracting assets to the fund?